EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 Configuring VM in 2 cluster one shared disk
 ## Architecture
 - This configuration consists of 2 clusters and 1 iSCSI disk.
-- Make sure that the FO group is always running on one of the four nodes.
+- Make sure that the failover group is always running on one of the four nodes.

 ```
                           +-----------------+